menu

 Demographics

-The rate of college-level education in New Athens is quite a bit lower than the national average among all cities of 21.84%: just 10.34% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in New Athens with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.17% of people over 25 have a bachelor's degree or advanced degree.

-The per capita income in New Athens in 2022 was $28,799, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $115,196 for a family of four.
+The per capita income in New Athens in 2022 was $36,450, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $145,800 for a family of four.
 However, New Athens contains both very wealthy and poor people as well.

 The people who call New Athens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Athens residents report their race to be White.
-Important ancestries of people in New Athens include German, Irish, English, Italian, and Eastern European.
+Important ancestries of people in New Athens include German, Irish, English, Italian, and Dutch.

 The most common language spoken in New Athens is English.
 Other important languages spoken here include Italian and Greek.